giftnix/node-telesign/README.md

 # TeleSign SDK for NodeJS

-A NodeJS wrapper for the TeleSign REST APIs
+A NodeJS wrapper for the TeleSign REST APIs.

 Install via npm: